Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Applications

 Then we find the largest $\widetilde{L}_j^{k_0}$ and classify agent $j$ to group $k_0$ and set this group to be $\{G^{k_0},j\}$.
 We continue this procedure until all followers are classified.

+We consider a system with $N =20$ agents with two leaders.
+Each of them has an impact on $80\%$ of the group members.
+On the other hand, the agents are labeled as followers because they affect $20\%$ of the group members.
+Also, we set a uniform distribution over the interval $[0, 4]$ as the initial, as well as a stochastic force with $\sigma = 10^{-7}$, an observation noise with $\sigma_{obs} = 10^{-7}$.
+We set $\Delta t = 0.01$ with $L = 100$ steps, hence the total time $T = 1$.

 Figure \ref{Fig:leader-follower} demonstrates the identified network of the agents via the above method with $(\alpha, \beta) = (0.8, 0.2)$.
 In this experiment, we have two leaders, labeled as $A1$ (red group) and $A6$ (blue group), out of $N=20$ agents, and we consider three sample sizes $M\in \{15,30,100\}$.
 The figure shows the identification of the leader-follower network depends on sample size: we can identify the leader-follower network accurately when the sample size is large, e.g., $M=100$.
 The error of graph estimation is $0.0018$.
 But when the sample is too small, e.g., $M=15$ and $M=30$, the inference can have large errors: the errors of graph estimation are $0.1254$ when $M=15$ and $0.0094$ when $M=30$.
 Nevertheless, the leaders and followers are correctly identified; see more detailed results in Appendix \ref{Append:addition}.
 This example suggests that we can consistently identify and cluster leaders and followers from a small sample size.